Fallenstedt/sassy-portfolio/content/blog/_index.md

 title: Blog
 ---

-Notes on what I've learned about Angular, Flutter, and Firebase
+Notes about techniques & tech I have learned in my career.